Chefs Notes

 Adding an egg to the fried rice may seem strange, but it is actually the secret to achieving the flavour and texture of restaurant-style fried rice.
 Give it a try and see for yourself!
 When the rice is fully cooked, serve it with your favourite Chinese dishes and enjoy.

-The picture below are from a pork fried rice post I did.
+The pictures below are from a pork fried rice post I did.

 Restaurant-Style Fried Rice